invap/rt-monitor-example-app/README.md

 ```
 In both cases the digital twins have visual components accompanying their implementation for providing a graphical echo of runtime behaviour of the component (see Section [Implementation of digital twins for monitoring software components](https://github.com/invap/rt-monitor/blob/main/README.md#implementation-of-digital-twins-for-monitoring-software-components "Implementation of digital twins for monitoring software components.") for more information about the implementation of digital twins for monitoring software components of the SUT, and their associated visual).

-The reader should note that the specification is incomplete and many more properties of interest would have been
-added to be checked along the execution of the system, but we focussed on a subset that could provide an interesting example for the use of the Runtime Monitor.
+The reader should note that the specification is incomplete and many more properties of interest would have been added to be checked along the execution of the system, but we focussed on a subset that could provide an interesting example for the use of the Runtime monitor.

 The complete specification of the analysis framework is provided as a [TOML file](https://github.com/invap/rt-monitor-example-app/blob/main/framework-working-copy/spec_gr.toml).
 For a complete explanation of the syntax see Section [Specification language for describing the analysis framework](https://github.com/invap/rt-monitor/blob/main/README.md#specification-language "Specification language for describing the analysis framework.").